 Part of it, might stem from my love of jars.
 I love jars.
 I love to put things in jars.

 Part of the reason I love putting things in jars is because you are keeping them for later.
 Like these gorgeous blueberries.
-I could have made a blueberry smoothie or just sat there and ate them all one little blue bite at a time.
+I could have made a Blueberry Compote, or an Instant Pot Quinoa Blueberry Breakfast Bowl, or just sat there and ate them all one little blue bite at a time.

-Do you remember back in March when I reviewed Put 'em Up!
-Fruit: A Preserving Guide & Cookbook: Creative Ways to Put 'em Up, Tasty Ways to Use 'em Up ?
+Do you remember when I reviewed Put 'em Up!
+Fruit: A Preserving Guide & Cookbook: Creative Ways to Put 'em Up, Tasty Ways to Use 'em Up - you can read my review here.
 One of the things that I said I was going to make was the blueberry vinegar.

 Oodles, my friend, oodles.
 From vinaigrettes to pan reduction sauces.
 And one of my favorite things about the book is that right next to every preserving recipe is a use-em-up recipe.

 - 1 pint blueberries